-- 1. The M Street Buildings shall be developed with two mixed-use buildings containing residential, retail, office, and community center uses in accordance with the plans prepared by Perkins Eastman DC, dated July 2, 2018, and included in the record at Exhibit 131G, (the "Approved Second-Stage PUD Plans"), as modified by the supplemental landscape plan prepared by Perkins Eastman DC, dated , and included in the record at Exhibit (the "Supplemental Landscape Plan") as modified by the guidelines, conditions, and standards herein. - 2.
-The East M Building shall have a total of approximately 339,733 square feet of gross floor area, which will include approximately 282,208 square feet of gross floor area devoted to residential use; approximately 19,069 square feet of gross floor area devoted to retail use; approximately 32,456 square feet of gross floor area devoted to office use; and approximately 6,000 square feet of gross floor area devoted to a community center.
+- 1. The M Street Buildings shall be developed with two mixed-use buildings containing residential, retail, office, and community center uses in accordance with the plans prepared by Perkins Eastman DC, dated July 2, 2018, and included in the record at Exhibits 131G1-131G13, ("Approved Second-Stage PUD Plans"), as modified by the supplemental landscape plan prepared by Perkins Eastman DC, dated July 16, 2018, and included in the record at Exhibit 135 ("Supplemental Landscape Plan") as modified by the guidelines, conditions, and standards herein. - 2.
+The East M Building shall have a total of approximately 339,733 square feet of gross floor area, which will include approximately 282,208 square feet of gross floor area devoted to residential use; approximately 19,069 square feet of gross floor area devoted to office use; and approximately 32,456 square feet of gross floor area devoted to a community center.
 The West M Building shall have a total of approximately 322,773 square feet of gross floor area, which will include approximately 301,670 square feet of gross floor area devoted to residential use and approximately 21,103 square feet of gross floor area devoted to retail use.